 When you jump through the issue you are both high-power, goal-oriented AND power-protecting.

-It works great because when you jump through the issue and into the solution you automatically power-protect because you shift the focus away from the disempowering issue (that’s “thread-minimizing” in frame control terms).
+It works great because jumping through the issue and into the solution automatically power-protects by shifting the focus away from the mistake (that’s “thread-minimizing” in frame control terms).

 All the while, you’re being goal-oriented, high-power, and leader-like.